With this New Year also being the dawn of a new decade, we wanted to revisit the idea of balance and ease as a way to supercharge your resolutions:

-Most people like to hit the ground running at the first of the year, putting all or most of their focus on the goal they’re determined to reach.
+Most people like to hit the ground running at the first of the year, putting all or most of their focus on their resolutions and goals.
 The thought is that the more time that’s spent trying to force results, the quicker those results will come.
-In reality, that mindset can lead to stress and burnout faster than it will take you to your goals, whether they’re weight loss and fitness, career related, or some other objective.
+In reality, that mindset can lead to stress and burnout faster than it will accomplish your goals, whether they’re weight loss and fitness, career-related, or some other objective.

 Did You Say “Hookah?”